Alphabet

 Procedure:

-Create the tree trunk and branches with brown paper and attach them to the wall and corner.
+Create the tree trunk and branches with brown paper and attach them to the wall and the corner.
 Hang many green paper leaves from the ceiling, then add red paper fruits and birds for decoration.

 Interactive Word Building Learning Activity